BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Conclusion

 Understanding the concept of leverage ratio can be valuable for an investor.
-A suitable balance of debt and equity can lead to growth, while too much debt can be risky.
-By calculating and regularly checking this ratio, investors can make wiser investment decisions and keep their money safer.
+A suitable balance of debt and equity can support healthy growth, whereas too much debt can increase financial risk.
+By calculating and regularly checking this ratio, investors can make wiser investment decisions and better protect their investments.

 Frequently Asked Questions